hneth/unikn/README.md

 **unikn** also provides some functions for plotting graphical elements (like boxes) and styled text (with decorations like colored backgrounds or underlining).
 By default, the text-decoration functions assume that you want to add styled text to an existing plot, unless the `new_plot` argument specifies a type of plot to be generated.
 As the use of these functions is explained in detail in `vignette("Text")`, we only provide some examples here:

 ### Mark

+The `mark` function allows emphasizing text by plotting it with colored background (to provide the functionality of "Markieren"):

 ``` r
 mark(labels = c("Markieren", "ist ein Bestandteil", "von Studieren."),